 - Listen more than talk: Prioritize active and careful listening.

-- Listen carefully in order to help the team understand issues.
+- Listen carefully to help the team: Understand and contribute to addressing team issues.

-- Effective communication is difficult: confront the difficulties with the team in mind!
+- Effective communication is difficult: Tackle challenges collaboratively with the team in mind

 It’s reassuring to realize, though, that getting better at communicating is a process.
-We just start where we are at and try to get better.
-Becoming more effective as a communicator is what being an educator is all about!
+We just start where we are and try to get better.
+Being an effective communicator is what being an educator is all about!

 Assess where you are in the process right now.

 What do you need or want to work on next in your process of becoming more effective as a communicator?